 Use the manual settings to set the Instant Pot to High Pressure for 30 minutes.

-Once it is done, allow the stew to sit for 10 minutes for a 10-minute natural pressure release.
+Once it is done, allow a 10-minute natural pressure release.
 Use a wooden spoon to carefully release the pressure valve.

 While you are waiting for the natural pressure release you can prepare the starch slurry.